New religious movement: Leaving

 Many members of NRMs leave these groups of their own free will.
 Some of those who do so retain friends within the movement.
 Some of those who leave a religious community are unhappy with the time that they spent as part of it.
 Leaving a NRM can pose a number of difficulties.
 It may result in their having to abandon a daily framework that they had previously adhered to.
 It may also generate mixed emotions as ex-members lose the feelings of absolute certainty, which they may have held while in the group.

-Reception
+Academic study and definitions

 Academic scholarship

 Three basic questions have been paramount in orienting theory and research on NRMs: what are the identifying markers of NRMs that distinguish them from other types of religious groups?; what are the different types of NRMs and how do these different types relate to the established institutional order of the host society?; and what are the most important ways that NRMs respond to the sociocultural dislocation that leads to their formation?